Mike-a-Wendel/portfolio/src/content/work/python-samp.md

 #### Requirements

-To run this script, you will need:
+To run this script, you need:

 - [Python 3](https://www.python.org/downloads/) installed on your computer
 - The [BeautifulSoup library installed](https://www.crummy.com/software/BeautifulSoup/bs4/doc/#installing-beautiful-soup) with the lxml library since the script parses DITA.
 You can install the lxml library and BeautifulSoup by running the following command in your terminal or command prompt: